What is Term Insurance?

 This is the date on which the term insurance plan becomes active.
 It is the date from which the life cover is available to the Life assured.

-This is a specific period (usually 15 days for regular policies and 30 days for distance marketing & electronic policies) during which you have the right to return the policy to the insurer if you are not satisfied with the terms and conditions of the policy.
+This is a specific period of 30 days beginning from the date of receipt of the Policy Document, whether received electronically or otherwise, to review the terms and conditions of the policy.
+During this period you have the right to return the policy to the insurer if you are not satisfied with the terms and conditions of the policy.
 The insurer will then cancel your policy and return the premium to you, excluding applicable taxes paid, less the proportionate amount of risk premium (for the period the Life Assured was on cover) and the expenses incurred by the Company on medical examination and stamp duty charges.

 Grace period refers to the window of time during which you have an opportunity to pay any premium that has been delayed.